fregu856/2D_detection/README.md

 - - Ctrl-P + Q
 - To get back into a running image:
 - - $ sudo docker attach fregu856_GPU0
+- To open more than one terminal at the same time:
+- - $ sudo docker exec -it fregu856_GPU0 bash

 - Intall needed software (inside the docker image):
 - - $ apt-get update